BrightspaceUI/core/components/offscreen/README.md

-# Off-screen Content
+# Offscreen Content

-Positioning content off-screen is a valuable accessibility technique when you wish to have content which is only visible to screen readers.
+Positioning content offscreen is a valuable accessibility technique when you wish to have content which is only visible to screen readers.
 For more information on this approach, read [WebAIM's article on Invisible Content](http://webaim.org/techniques/css/invisiblecontent/).

 ## Web Component

-Import and use the `<d2l-offscreen>` web component, the contents of which will be positioned off-screen.
+Import and use the `<d2l-offscreen>` web component, the contents of which will be positioned offscreen.

 ```html
 <!-- docs: live demo -->